nicolasdb/claude-office/TUTORIAL_LEVEL_1.md

 ← [Back to README](README.md)

 > A safe, throwaway walkthrough of the value loop.
 No real projects touched.
 Goal: **see the loop produce artifacts with your own eyes** so the mental model becomes real before you point this at work that matters.
+We recommend running this with a small model, like haiku or sonnet on medium effort.

 **Time:** ~20 minutes
 **Risk:** zero — everything happens in a sandbox folder you delete at the end